rossme/private-detective/README.md

 $ bundle install
 ```

-Run the following to scan the project's files
+Run the following in the project's route folder to begin scanning the project's files

 ```bash
 $ private_detective